-The context of state violence against Palestinian children in OEJ has turned its space into an unpredictable maze of in-justice (see illustration in appendix one) – a disposable zone of multiple violations interacting and feeding off each other.
-The maze of injustice characterizes all circles surrounding the child; the home, the school, extended family and neighborhood, the municipal area, and above all, the State of Israel.
-As the study revealed, Palestinian children in OEJ experience child rights violations across these circles, while the capability of both formal and informal stakeholders to support them and advocate for their well-being and better access to education, welfare and justice is jeopardized
+The context of state violence against Palestinian children in OEJ has turned its space into an unpredictable maze of injustice (see illustration in appendix one) – a disposable zone of multiple violations interacting and feeding off each other.
+The maze of injustice characterises all circles surrounding the child; the home, the school, extended family and neighbourhood, the municipal area, and above all, the State of Israel.
+As the study revealed, Palestinian children in OEJ experience child rights violations across these circles, while the capability of both formal and informal stakeholders to support them and advocate for their well-being and better access to education, welfare and justice is jeopardised

-Contribution of research
+Contribution of Research

-The methodological contribution of this research lays in its ability to mobilize qualitative research methods such as participatory Knesset observations, focus group and round table discussions to become social actions in addressing legislative and practical gaps and pitfalls in the fulfillment of children’s rights to access justice.
-Through the participatory observations and the round table discussions, I was able to share the research findings with formal stakeholders and national legislators, and by doing so, the Hebrew University of Jerusalem has become a vital player and front liner in addressing children’s rights in OEJ.
-Also, the round table and focus groups discussions held at the Hebrew University have gathered both formal and informal stakeholders working on different aspects related to child arrest and juvenile in OEJ.
-This was the first time that these stakeholders were given the opportunity to meet, engage, share their experiences and recommendations and discuss different alternatives to the current practices.
+The methodological contribution of this research lays in its ability to mobilise qualitative research methods, such as participatory Knesset observations, focus group and round-table discussions, to serve as the basis for social actions in addressing legislative and practical gaps and pitfalls in the fulfilment of children’s rights to access justice.
+Through the participatory observations and the round-table discussions, I was able to share the research findings with formal stakeholders and national legislators, and by doing so, the Hebrew University of Jerusalem has become a vital player and front liner in addressing children’s rights in OEJ.
+Also, the round-table and focus groups discussions held at the Hebrew University have gathered both formal and informal stakeholders working on different aspects related to child arrest and juvenile in OEJ.
+This was the first time that these stakeholders were given the opportunity to meet, engage, share their experiences and recommendations, and discuss different alternatives to the current practices.

-Furthermore, the incorporation of interviews with children who’s experience enlightened the research process and questions, as well as juxtaposing between different sources such as official and informal documents, police data, protocols of Knesset meetings, court verdicts and interviews with both formal and informal stakeholders was unique as it was the first condensed effort to address the issue of child arrest and juvenile justice in OEJ.
-This has allowed me to pull different themes and thoroughly analyse them through the different resources.
+Furthermore, this study was unique as it was the first condensed effort to address the issue of child arrest and juvenile justice in OEJ.
+The incorporation of interviews with children whose experience enlightened the research process and questions, as well as juxtaposing different sources such as official and informal documents, police data, protocols of Knesset meetings, court verdicts and interviews with both formal and informal stakeholders allowed me to pull different themes and thoroughly analyse them through the different resources.

 Theoretically, the research has contributed to the theoretical framework concerning children’s access to justice among ethnic and racial minorities in a context of unending political violence .
-Constructing this research on previous studies focused on children’s rights and access to justice (e.g. Rodham 1973; Minow 1995a; Berger 2010; Tobin 2013), access to justice of children of minorities (e.g. Brunson and Miller 2006; Baker and Bacharach 2017), child rights in settler-colonial regimes (e.g. Moses 2005; Veracini 2007; Wolfe 2006, 2008; Tauri and Porou 2014) and in conflict-ridden areas (Maslen 1996; Wessells 1998; Udombana 2006), the study was able to offer a unique theoretical epistemology of children’s access to justice in a context which is unique but can be also characterized by the above frameworks
+By constructing this research on previous studies that focused on children’s rights and access to justice (e.g., Rodham 1973; Minow 1995a; Berger 2010; Tobin 2013), access to justice of children of minorities (e.g., Brunson and Miller 2006; Baker and Bacharach 2017), child rights in settler-colonial regimes (e.g., Moses 2005; Veracini 2007; Wolfe 2006, 2008; Tauri and Porou 2014) and in conflict-ridden areas (Maslen 1996; Wessells 1998; Udombana 2006), the study was able to offer a unique theoretical epistemology of children’s access to justice in a context which is unique but can be also characterised by the above frameworks